bahrus/xtal-in/README.md

 Now if we go back to the first web component, add-event-listener, it inherits this property, so when the button is clicked, it can pass the detail object via binding.

-However, this isn't sufficient for many cases.  add-event-listener also allows you to specify  a property function called "detailFn", which is passed the triggering event, as well as the detail property.
-This user defined function can look at the target element, and formulate a meaningful composite detail object (or promise) based on attributes associated with the target element as well as it's own "detail" binding property.

 ## Monitoring Attribute Changes